ANP-Granular/ParticleTracking/README.md

   using the `Preferences` menu
   - `(right-)click` anywhere in the image to show the rod numbers again after the settings were changed
-- in some cases there is a notification/information displayed in the main window's status bar

 ### Notes for developers
 #### Installation